 - Ensure all ads are obviously identifiable as such

 One subject that has repeatedly arisen in connection with online auction sites is exaggeratedly low prices and savings claims.
 Advertisers should be aware of the type of claim they are making and ensure they hold robust evidence to support it.
 For example, the claim “save 95% on an iPad” is likely to be seen as a claim that all consumers can obtain this discount (Marcândi Ltd, 10 December 2014).
-When using claims such as “save up to 80%” both the ASA and CAP are likely to expect that all items are obtainable at some level of discount, with around 10% of customers achieving the maximum claimed saving.
+When using "up to" savings claims, such as “save up to 80%” both the ASA and CAP are likely to expect that a significant proportion of customers will achieve the maximum claimed saving.
 Advertisers should remember that the use of RRPs as the basis of savings claims is likely to mislead if the RRP differs significantly from the price at which the product or service is generally sold.
 For further guidance please see Recommended retail prices (RRP) and Savings claims.

 Any price claims should include the cost of bids.
 The ASA has previously ruled that price claims for various winning bids were misleading because they did not include the cost the winning customers had incurred in bidding for the products and therefore they did not represent the full price paid by the successful bidders (Marcândi Ltd, 10 August 2011).

 Marketers should ensure that details of how the website works are made clear to users before they commit to signing up.
 For example, it should be clear that there is a cost attached to making each bid and the cost of credit packages that consumers have to buy to participate should be visible before registration.
 If there is a direct debit auto-top up or other significant conditions they should be prominently stated.